BeestoSeesto/Navo.ai/README.md

 > **Navo.ai is a legal logic engine built for educational and informational purposes only.** > I am a JD student, not a licensed attorney.
 Navo.ai is **not** a law firm and does not provide legal advice.
 Use of this tool does not create an attorney-client relationship.
 Always consult a licensed attorney for official legal representation.

 > [!IMPORTANT]
 > **Beta Release Notice:** This project is currently in a "Limited Open Beta" for 7 days.
-On [Insert Date], this repository will move to a private license to begin professional refinements.
+On 3/16/2026, this repository will move to a private license to begin professional refinements.

 © 2026 Navo.ai | All Rights Reserved.